 Wells Fargo checking account openings plummet amid scandal fallout

-Wells Fargo suffered a nose-dive in openings of new checking accounts during February, an indication that a scandal over bogus accounts lingers over the company, the embattled bank reported Monday.
-However, customer loyalty scores improved for the fourth consecutive month during February, although compared to the same month in 2016, the loyalty ratings were weaker, the bank said .
+In an indication that a scandal over bogus accounts lingers over Wells Fargo, the embattled bank reported Monday that it suffered a nose-dive in openings of new checking accounts during February Wells Fargo suffered a nose-dive in openings of new checking accounts during February, an indication that a scandal over bogus accounts lingers over the company, the embattled bank reported Monday.
+SAN FRANCISCO - Wells Fargo suffered a nose-dive in openings of new checking accounts during February, an indication that a scandal over bogus accounts lingers over the company, the embattled bank reported Monday.

 Add your comments below